 Candidates taking the exam at either Contra Costa County Office of Education or Alameda County Office of Education must contact their respective HR representative to schedule an exam.

 For candidates taking the exam at either Contra Costa County Office of Education or Alameda County Office of Education the exam fee is $60, and must be paid online before taking the exam.
 A print out copy of the receipt must be given to the proctor in the examination room as confirmation of payment.
 You will not be able to take the exam unless you have the printed receipt.
+The following link is for those taking the exam through Contra Costa County Office of Education or Alameda County Office of Education only.
 To pay online go to the following link:

 If you have any problems paying online or creating a student profile please contact the UCLA Extension Student Services Office at (310) 825-9971.